neyer/dewDrop/README.md

 In a healthy discussion about unpleasant topics, people will disagree.
 Otherwise there'd be no discussion.
 It's really not possible to have a healthy discussion with someone you distrust.
 I suspect dewDrop users will make less frequent use of the 'DISTRUST' verb; it will be used primarily to block trolls.

-If i stay I distrust someone, all of my friends can see that, and may know to stay away from that person and to ignore their messages.
+If i say I distrust someone, all of my friends can see that, and may know to stay away from that person and to ignore their messages.

 The opposite statement - TRUST - implies that the person i am speaking about is an honest, genuine person.
 I don't agree with everyone my mom says, but I trust her.
 I want people who trust me to extend that trust to her - I don't expect them to agree with her, but I would be very surprised if anyone thought she were a troll.